eradiate/eradiate/docs/rst/user_guide/radiometric_kernel_interface.rst

 :func:`.mi_render` function.
-It manipulates an instance of the :class:`.MitsubaObjectWrapper` which encapsulates a Mitsuba scene alongside its :term:`scene parameters <Mitsuba scene parameters>` and an :term:`update map template <parameter update map template>` and makes a Mitsuba scene update and render for each :term:`kernel context` it gets as argument.
+It manipulates an instance of the :class:`.MitsubaObjectWrapper` which encapsulates a Mitsuba scene alongside its :term:`scene parameters <Mitsuba scene parameters>` and an :term:`scene parameter map template <kernel scene parameter map template>` and makes a Mitsuba scene update and render for each :term:`kernel context` it gets as argument.

 The :class:`.MitsubaObjectWrapper` instance should be obtained by traversing a Mitsuba object (typically a :class:`mitsuba.Scene` with the :func:`.mi_traverse`